cecbur/RebtelAssignment/Documentation/AssignmentRealization.md

 use  MongoDB or SQL  for data persistence.

-SQL Server is ust
+SQL Server is used

-Set up is done with scripts in folder `Database`
+Set up is done with scripts in folder *Database*.
+See the instruction file *Setup.md* in folder *Documentation* for further instructions

 ### Testing Requirements